Felix45/hello-rails-front-end/README.md

 ```
 ### Setup
-Clone the repository and change the directory to covid-stats
+Clone the repository and change the directory to hello-rails-front-end

 ```
-$ git clone git@github.com:Felix45/covid-stats.git
+$ git clone git@github.com:Felix45/hello-rails-front-end.git

-$ cd covid-stats
+$ cd hello-rails-front-end

 ```